MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 timelines can share a thread if they want).
 All the properties discussed below need to happen on a per-timeline basis, and require no communication across timelines (except maybe to serialize access to the catalog).

+Each timeline needs some definition for the current time.
+For example timelines that track real time can use the system clock for the current time.
+The current time can go backwards, but timestamps assigned must be monotonically increasing.

 The document also allows user tables to exist in any timeline.

 ### Global Timestamp